University of al-Qarawiyyin: Status as world's oldest university

 Among opposing views, Yahya Pallavicini claims that the university model did not spread in Europe until the 12th century and that it was found throughout the Muslim world from the founding of al-Qarawiyyin in the 9th century until at least European colonialism.
 Some scholars, noting certain parallels between such madrasas and European medieval universities, have proposed that the latter may have been influenced by the madrasas of the Muslim world, in particular via Islamic Spain and the Emirate of Sicily.
 Other scholars have questioned this, citing the lack of evidence for an actual transmission from the Islamic world to Christian Europe and highlighting the differences in the structure, methodologies, procedures, curricula and legal status of the madrasa versus the European university.

+Some scholars consider that al-Qarawiyyin operated essentially as an Islamic madrasa until after World War II.
+These scholars date al-Qarawiyyin's transformation into a university to its modern reorganization in 1963.
+In the wake of these reforms, al-Qarawiyyin was officially renamed "University of Al Quaraouiyine" two years later.
+Organization at the pre-modern al-Qarawiyyin differed from European universities and other Muslim institutions at al-Azhar (in Cairo) and al-Zaytouna (in Tunis) in that there was no defined scholastic year, registration was not imposed, study durations were not fixed, and there was no examination to ratify studies.
+Students were expected to attend courses for a minimum of five years and would receive an ijazah if they were proven to have reached a high level of expertise.

 The earliest date of formal teaching at al-Qarawiyyin is also uncertain.
 The most relevant major historical texts like the Rawd al-Qirtas and the Zahrat al-As do not provide clear details on the history of teaching at the mosque.
 In the Rawd al-Qirtas, Ibn Abi Zar mentions the mosque but not its educational function.
 Al-Jazna'i, the 14th-century author of the Zahrat al-As, mentions that teaching had taken place there well before his time, but with no other details.
 Otherwise, the earliest mentions of halaqa for learning and teaching may not have been until the 10th or the 12th century.
 Moroccan historian Mohammed Al-Manouni believes that it was during the reign of the Almoravids (1040–1147) that the mosque acquired its function as a teaching institution.
 French historian Évariste Lévi-Provençal dates the beginning of the madrasa and teaching to the later Marinid period (1244–1465).
 Another Moroccan historian, Abdelhadi Tazi, indicated the earliest evidence of teaching at al-Qarawiyyin in 1121.
 Upon reviewing the evidence in Abdelhadi Tazi's work, Abdul Latif Tibawi states that: